budlabs/i3ass/manpage.md

 `i3flip` switch containers without leaving the parent.
 Perfect for tabbed or stacked layout, but works on all layouts.
-If direction is `next` (or
-`n`) and the active container is the last, the first container will be activated.
+If direction is `next` and the active container is the last, the first container will be activated.

 **DIRECTION** can be either *prev* or *next*, which can be defined with different words: